The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Pegasus

-The winged horse is a northern constellation bordered by Cygnus, Pisces, and Andromeda.
-Pegasus can be found by drawing a line from Polaris (the pole star) through the west end of Cassiopeia.
-Pegasus is easily identified by its unmistakable giant "square" in the sky comprised of four stars, a centerpiece in the mid-fall sky.
-One of its stars, Alpheratz, is shared by the constellation Andromeda.
-Pegasus has many deep-sky objects, but most are too faint to be seen in small telescopes.
+Cygnus, Pisces, and Andromeda border the winged horse Pegasus.
+It is easily identified by its giant "square," a centerpiece in the mid-fall sky.
+One of its stars, Alpheratz, is shared with Andromeda.
+Pegasus has many deep-sky objects, but most are too faint for small telescopes.

 Pisces